wieldo/simple-chat/README.md

 # simpleChat
 Simple Chat for Meteor

-It is not working right now, wait for next commit.
+It is not working right now, please, wait for next commit.